Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 MPAGS modules may be replaced by equivalent training, such Masters level modules offered by Doctoral Training Centres (e.g. CSC, Complexity, MOAC, Systems Biology), fourth year undergraduate modules (e.g. PX4xx or MA4xx) or external accredited courses.
 In each case these must be agreed with the supervisor and the Director of Graduate Studies.

 Additional undergraduate lectures from earlier years may be stipulated by the supervisor(s), or by the Director of Graduate Studies, to augment the student's training and fill in any gaps in their undergraduate knowledge.
 Supervisors must notify the Director of Graduate Studies of any prescribed lectures and, if it is considered appropriate to monitoring the student's progress, they may be examined.

-You will need to continually update your Moodle Training Portfolio by adding details of all your training activities, to show the time spent and what you got out of them.
+You will need to continually update your SkillsForge Portfolio by adding details of all your training activities, to show the time spent and what you got out of them.
 These may include:

 - academic courses, workshops, summer schools, conferences etc.

 - on the job training from supervisor or postdocs - experimental/theoretical techniques